kriszyp/xstyle/README.md

 		right: 20px;
 	};

+### element

+This returns a reference to the corresponding DOM element.
+The element definition can be defined/reassigned in a rule, so that the element for that rule can be referenced.
+For example, we could create a component, with a button that references the element for the higher level component:

+	component = {
+		component-element = element;
+		=>
+			button {
+				on-click: do-something(component-element);
+			};
+	}

 ## Data Binding

 We can combine property definitions with element generation to create data bindings.
 With data